bus710/Arduino-pico-development-in-linux/README.md

 ## Upload sketch

 Lastly, let's upload the sketch to the board.
 As it comes with UF2 as default, Arduino-cli cannot reset it by itself for the first time.

-To get the board's bootloader activated, simply unplug the board from host (if it was plugged in).
-Then press and hold the boot button on the board during plugging it back.
-Press **Control + Alt + u**.
-A popup will say **Serial port should be selected** (or so).
+To get the board's bootloader activated:
+1. simply unplug the board from host (if it was already plugged in).
+2. press and hold the boot button on the board during plugging it back.
+3. press **Control + Alt + u**.
+4. A popup will say **Serial port should be selected** (or so).
 Then pick the right one (like /dev/ttyACM0) and try again **Control + Alt + u**.

 Make sure the short cut!
 It is **Control + Alt + u** (not Control + Shift + p).

+Once the uploading is done, the built in LED should blink.